-- The “Security Sweet Shop” was founded in 1921 by a Greek immigrant named Peter George Poulos.
-Peter soon handed off the operations to his son George, who renamed the confectionery “Margie’s Candies” in honor of his wife, whom he met at the store during his youth.
-Margie managed the shop, located at 1960 North Western Avenue in Humboldt Park, during the Second World War while George served in the armed forces.
-She ultimately assumed full control in 1954 after George passed away from an ulcer.
-A widow for the next four decades, Margie continued to run the legendary local restaurant and candy shop until she died in 1995, at which point her son Peter assumed full control of the business.
-Al Capone is said to have been a frequent patron, although Margie’s "fab" moment arrived in 1965 when the Beatles dropped in with five girls after a concert at Comiskey Park and ordered several six-scoop “Atomic Sundaes.”
-Since then, the interior has been abundantly adorned with Beatles memorabilia, which complements the original Tiffany lamps, the marble soda fountain, and the old-fashioned booths with the miniature jukeboxes.
+- The "Security Sweet Shop" was founded in 1921 by a Greek immigrant named Peter George Poulos.
+Peter soon handed off the operations to his son George, who renamed the confectionery "Margie's Candies" in honor of his wife, whom he met at the store during his youth.
+Margie managed the shop at 1960 North Western Avenue in Humboldt Park during the Second World War while George served in the armed forces.
+She ultimately assumed complete control in 1954 after George passed away from an ulcer.
+A widow for the next four decades, Margie continued to run the legendary local restaurant and candy shop until she died in 1995 when her son Peter assumed complete control of the business.
+Al Capone is said to have been a frequent patron, although Margie's "fab" moment arrived in 1965 when the Beatles dropped in with five girls after a concert at Comiskey Park and ordered several six-scoop "Atomic Sundaes."
+Since then, the interior has been abundantly adorned with Beatles memorabilia, which complements the original Tiffany lamps, the marble soda fountain, and the old-fashioned booths with miniature jukeboxes.
 (By the way, the Rolling Stones have been here too.)
-In 2005, Margie’s son Peter opened a second location in the North Center neighborhood.
+In 2005, Margie's son Peter opened a second location in the North Center neighborhood.

 8 1921 Valois - Hyde Park

 Valois (pronounced "Valleys" by the locals) has been serving up heaping portions for bargain prices since 1921.
-The cafeteria-style eatery was originally opened at 55th Street and Harper Avenue by William Valois, who previously worked as the chef at the Chicago Beach Hotel.
+The cafeteria-style eatery was initially opened at 55th Street and Harper Avenue by William Valois, who previously worked as the chef at the Chicago Beach Hotel.
 Valois sold the business to Walter Allman in 1957, when the building was slated for demolition, and Allman kept hope alive by moving the restaurant to its present location at 1518 East 53rd Street.
-In 1969, after Allman had a sudden heart attack and died, the restaurant changed hands again.
+In 1969, the restaurant changed hands again after Allman had a sudden heart attack and died.
 Open for breakfast, lunch, or dinner, Valois most recently achieved notoriety for being a favorite local destination of President Barack Obama, although Harold Washington was a regular too.
-The book "slim's table: race, respectability, and masculinity," authored by Mitchell Duneier and published in 1992, chronicled African-American life in Chicago and was modeled on customers that duneier encountered nearly every day over the course of four years of eating at the restaurant.
+The book "slim's table: race, respectability, and masculinity," authored by Mitchell Duneier and published in 1992, chronicled African-American life in Chicago and was modeled on customers that Duneier encountered nearly every day over four years of eating at the restaurant.